Immigration Legal Services

 Appeals, Motions, and Removal Defense in Immigration Court

 Our immigration lawyers routinely assist clients with appeals, motions to reopen, deportation matters, and removal defense.
 We litigate cases with the U.S. Department of Justice, Executive Office for Immigration Review (EOIR, Immigration Court), the Board of Immigration Appeals (BIA) and U.S. District Courts in Wisconsin and U.S. Court of Appeals for the Seventh Circuit.

 Form I-9 Compliance, Audits, and Social Security Administration No-Match Letters

 As experts in federal immigration laws and regulations, the immigration attorneys at Murphy Desmond S.C. advise businesses to abide by procedures that prohibit the employment of unauthorized workers, and to verify the employment eligibility of all employees.
 We review, update and develop policies and procedures to help ensure compliance with federal regulations.
 We are also experienced in Form I-9 Employment Eligibility Verification issues, including the handling of internal and government audits.

 The immigration law practice group also offers assistance with Social Security No-Match letters and employment issues arising after the receipt of these letters.
 If an employer does not have an appropriate policy or procedure in place for handling these matters, we can assist in updating employment policies and training key staff to ensure that all employment procedures are aligned with current immigration laws and regulations.

-For questions or to arrange a consultation with an immigration lawyer in Madison, Appleton and Janesville, please call 608.270.5550 or email us at email@example.com.
+For questions or to arrange a consultation with an immigration lawyer in Madison, Appleton, Janesville, and Dodgeville, please call 608.270.5550 or email us at email@example.com.